REUTERS EVENTS-US supply chain woes shift and persist in 2023

 The labor market remains tight, fueling costs.
 Elsewhere, machine parts shortages persist and cement has become difficult to find as automakers and other manufacturers catch up with demand and the U.S. ramps up infrastructure projects.

-U.S. supply chains are suffering from a "long-term hangover," said Dean Croke, principal analyst at DAT Freight & Analytics, a transportation data provider.
+U.S. supply chains are suffering from a "long-term hangover," said Dean Croke, principal analyst at DAT Freight and Analytics, a transportation data provider.

 Speakers from Walmart WMT.N, Colgate-Palmolive CL.N, Toyota 7203.T and other companies will discuss their supply-chain strategies at the Reuters Events supply chain conference in Chicago on Wednesday and Thursday, as inflation and interest rate hikes threaten to tip the economy into recession.